What Happens to a House When Someone Dies?

 Get my personalized plan →The short answer

-- Go through probate before it can be sold or transferred
+- Pass through probate before it can be sold or transferred to heirs

-If the home was owned by the deceased person alone, probate may be required before it can be sold or transferred.
-Until that process is complete, no one has legal authority to sell the property.
+If the home was titled only in the name of the person who died — no joint owner, no trust — it becomes part of the estate and will likely need to go through probate before it can be sold or transferred to heirs.
+Until probate is complete, no one has legal authority to sell the property.

 Not sure what applies to your situation?